wmckeever/domosaur/README.md

 ### Stretch Goals

 1. Make it so that when you click the "Switch Background Color" button, you switch it back and forth from white to whatever color you chose.
-This doesn't require another event listener, but, rather, a rewrite of the function you made into your event listener.
+This doesn't require another event listener, but, rather, a rewrite of the function you made into your event listener. **Hint:** when you haven't explicitly set the background color **through JavaScript** yet, its value will always be an empty string, no matter what you've set it to in other sources (like the browser's default white background, or through your own CSS file).
-2. Add a new event listener so that when the `biggify` dinosaur is no longer hovered, they change back to their original size.
-You'll have to use a different kind of event than you did before, but... it's a related event with a similar name.
+2. Add a new event listener so that when the `biggify` dinosaur is no longer hovered, they change back to their original size.  **Hint:** same as the above one, but for its width! **Hint 2:** You'll have to use a different kind of event than you did before, but... it's a related event with a similar name.